opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

 $ npm run dev                                       # start the app in development mode
 ```

 These instructions apply to any Svelte project you'd like to convert to TypeScript.
-Just take into account that Svelte community is constantly improving Svelte TypeScript support, so you should run `npm update` to take advantage of the latest changes.
+Just take into account that the Svelte community is constantly improving Svelte TypeScript support, so you should run `npm update` regularly to take advantage of the latest changes.

-> Note: if you find any trouble working with TypeScript from a Svelte application, have a look at this [troubleshooting/FAQ section](https://github.com/sveltejs/language-tools/blob/master/docs/preprocessors/typescript.md#troubleshooting--faq) about TypeScript support.
+Note: if you find any trouble working with TypeScript inside a Svelte application, have a look at this [troubleshooting/FAQ section](https://github.com/sveltejs/language-tools/blob/master/docs/preprocessors/typescript.md#troubleshooting--faq) about TypeScript support.

 As we said before, TypeScript is a superset of JavaScript, so your application will run without modifications.
-In this case you will be running a regular JavaScript application with TypeScript support enabled, but without taking advantage of any of the features that TypeScript provides.
+Currently you will be running a regular JavaScript application with TypeScript support enabled, without taking advantage of any of the features that TypeScript provides.
 You can now start adding types progressively.

 Once you have TypeScript configured, you can start using it from a Svelte component by just adding a `<script lang='ts'>` at the beginning of the `script` section.
 To use it from regular JavaScript files, just change the file extension from `.js` to `.ts`.
 Don't forget to also update the corresponding `import` statements.

-> Note: using TypeScript in the HTML markup section [is not supported yet](https://github.com/sveltejs/svelte/issues/4701).
+Note: using TypeScript in the HTML markup section [is not supported yet](https://github.com/sveltejs/svelte/issues/4701).
 You'll have to use JavaScript from the markup, and TypeScript in the `<script lang='ts'>` section.

 ## Improved developer experience with TypeScript

-TypeScript provides code editors and IDE with lots of information to to let them deliver a much friendlier development experience.
+TypeScript provides code editors and IDEs with lots of information to allow them to deliver a friendlier development experience.

 We'll use [Visual Studio Code](https://code.visualstudio.com/) to do a quick test and see how we can get autocompletion hints and type-checking as we're writing components.

 There is work in progress to support TypeScript in Svelte projects in several code editors; the most complete support so far is available in the [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) extension, which is developed and maintained by the Svelte team.
-This extension will offer type checking, inspecting, refactoring, intellisense, hover-information, auto-completion, and other features.
+This extension offers type checking, inspecting, refactoring, intellisense, hover-information, auto-completion, and other features.
 This kind of developer assistance is another good reason to start using TypeScript in your projects.

 > Make sure you are using [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) and NOT the old "Svelte" by James Birtles, which has been discontinued.
-In case you have it installed, you should uninstall it and install the [official Svelte extension](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).
+In case you have it installed, you should uninstall it and install the [official Svelte extension](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) instead.

 From the root of your project's folder, type `code .` (the trailing dot tells VS code to open the current folder) to open the code editor.
 VS Code will tell you that there are recommended extensions to install.

 ![vscode extension recommendations](./images/01-vscode-extension-recommendations.png)

-Just clicking `Install all` will install the [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).
+Clicking `Install all` will install [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).

 ![Svelte for VS Code](./images/02-svelte-for-vscode.png)